hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 > **Entity Scenarios**
 >
 > - _If there are no entities_: If it’s a simple node that doesn’t need to collect entities or data, a simple bot says is all that’s needed.
 You won’t be able to add a final bot reply as that would be redundant as there are no middle steps.
-> - _If there is one entity_: If there’s only one entity, then there is no initial bot reply as that entite’s responses serve as the initial bot reply.
+> - _If there is one entity_: If there’s only one entity, then there is no initial bot reply as that entity’s responses serve as the initial bot reply.
 > - _If there are multiple entities_: If there are multiple entities, then all the responses are required.
 (Intial Bot Says, Entity Responses as well as the final bot reply).

 #### Adding an entity: